History and Evolution of the CDSCO

 Role of CDSCO certificate

 The CDSCO certificate plays a crucial role in ensuring that medical products meet quality and safety standards before they are marketed.
 It verifies that the manufacturer or importer complies with the regulatory requirements, ensuring that the products are safe and effective for consumers.
 The certificate is a prerequisite for importing, exporting, and manufacturing pharmaceuticals, medical equipment, and cosmetics in India.
+As the market sees a rise in point-of-care devices, machines like an ultrasound machine must carry this certification before they are made available to healthcare providers.
 It helps maintain consistency in quality, builds consumer confidence, and protects public health.

 CDSCO regulatory challenges in India